 Essential Functions of Candidates for Program Admission and Continuance

 In order to engage in advanced study, lifelong learning, and optimal delivery of clinical services, students must meet the academic and clinical standards of the department and our accrediting institutions.
-Furthermore, the CSD Department has established minimum essential requirements that must be met with or without reasonable accommodations in order to participate fully in the program and graduate.
+Furthermore, the Communication Sciences and Disorders (CSD) Department has established minimum essential requirements that must be met with or without reasonable accommodations in order to participate fully in the program and graduate.

 In addition to meeting academic requirements, students specializing in audiology must demonstrate satisfactory competence in diagnosis and treatment of hearing and balance disorders across the lifespan.
 Refer to course description for additional information.
 No student in CSD may participate as a primary clinician in the clinic or on an internship/externship until cleared by the Washington State Office of Superintendent of Public Instruction and the Federal Bureau of Investigation via a background check.
 Clearance is valid for specified time frames.

 Procedure and fee information are provided to students upon acceptance into the graduate program.
 At times, the requirements for the completion of clinical practicum courses may fall outside the regular University calendar.
 Contact the department for further details.

 Not everyone is suited to work with clients in the clinical fields of speech-language pathology and audiology even though the student may maintain a satisfactory academic record.
 The faculty and staff of the Department of Communication Sciences and Disorders thus reserve the right to counsel students with this in mind, and to recommend a change of academic focus for the student who appears to have personality traits that would prevent the student from being successful in the discipline.